-The urinary system in a human male
+The male urinary system

 How does bladder cancer occur?

 Cancer is a disease that causes cells to change and multiply out of control.
 When these cells form a lump of tissue, it is called a tumor.
 Over time, the cancer cells destroy healthy tissue.
 The cancer may also spread to other parts of the body.